SleipnirGroup/Choreo/docs/document-settings/robot-configuration.md

 !!! tip "Choosing a Max Torque"

     A reasonable choice of Max Torque is that corresponding to a current draw of approximately `1.5 * BreakerValue` experienced at the drive motor(s).
 Although your motors have more torque available, this headroom helps ensure that your robot is able to close any errors and return to the planned trajectory.
-Use the [Motor Calculator](#motor-calculator) to help select an appropriate value.
+Use the motor's manual or published performance curves to determine an appropriate value.

 ## Theoretical